My ongoing journey to a balanced and healthier mind, body and soul

-London was clearly a big hit for me, coming from a rural environment to a big city.
-Everything became faster which was fun at the begining.
-It was new and exciting, but then, it became continuous and started to become a bit of a problem.
+London was clearly a big hit for me.
+I had come from a rural environment to a big city - everything became faster and life was fun, at the beginning.
+It was all new and exciting but it was non-stop and it started to become a bit of a problem.
 London is not a forgiving place.
 I had to learn, think, eat, and talk fast.
-The only way I knew how to relax in the city life, was to join in with the crowd and have a "merry old drink"!
+The only way I knew how to relax in the city life was to join in with the crowd and have a "merry old drink"!

-There is often an associated link between the use of antibiotics and diarrhea in people suffering from too much stress.
-This cycle creates a disturbance in the guts' microbiota, allowing the bad bacteria to grow stronger, causing diarrhea (eg: Clostridium Difficile being part of the bad bacteria's colonie in our bowel).
+There is often an associated link between the use of antibiotics and diarrhoea in people suffering from too much stress.
+This cycle creates a disturbance in the guts' microbiota, allowing the bad bacteria to grow stronger, causing diarrhoea (eg: Clostridium Difficile being part of the bad bacteria's colonie in our bowel).
 Antibiotic Associated Diarrhea (ADD) can also be a risk factor for IBS development.

 My way back to a healthier lifestyleGiving up smoking:

 Having smoked since I was 11 years old, I was ready to give up.
 This was one of the hardest things I've ever had to do.
 It took me four attempts before succeeding.
 I strongly recommend you to do it with someone.
 A friend, a partner, a work-colleague; someone who is as committed as you are.
 It helps a lot.
 After my fourth attempt, it worked... at last!

 My friend, on the other hand, tried a different approach than me.
 He was a big chocolate eater and a very heavy smoker (as he'd like to call himself a "chain